ying531/website-alt/_pages/index.md

 I work on statistical problems related to two main themes:

 - **Uncertainty quantification**
-I am interested in understanding the uncertainty of black-box AI models for their confident deployment in critical domains.
+I develop methods to quantify and control the uncertainty of black-box AI models for their confident deployment in critical domains.
 Specifically, I think about what guarantees are meaningful, how to achieve them with easy-to-use, widely-applicable methods, and their applications in biomedical discovery and human decisions.

 - **Generalizability and robustness**
 I am interested in understanding the generalization and robustness of statistical findings across datasets, populations, and contexts.
-Specifically, I study the nature of real distribution shifts, models to describe them, and methods to protect against or adapt to them in generalizing treatment effects, replicating causal experiments, and learning decision rules.
+Specifically, I study the (empirical) nature of real distribution shifts, models to describe them, and methods to protect against or adapt to them in generalizing treatment effects, replicating causal experiments, and learning decision rules.

 These questions lead me to the fields of conformal prediction, causal inference, and multiple testing.